- Written by Ben Croucher

 “I want to continue to improve and get better.”

-That final lesson can apply on the turfs of Rio 2016 or the workplaces of the future.
-Scarratt is likely to star in both.
+That final lesson was shown on the turfs of Rio 2016 and will be applied in the workplaces of the future.